carlosdenner/GigaTalentos/README.md

 ## 🌍 User Experiences

 ### For Creators
-- Personalized dashboard to track growth and engagement
-- Analytics to understand your audience
 - Tools to promote your content across the platform
 - Opportunities to collaborate with other creators